open-telemetry/opentelemetry-go-instrumentation/docs/design/context-propagation.md

 #### Step 3: Create an HTTP span

-Current implementation of HTTP server instrumentor already creates a span for the request.
+Current implementation of HTTP server probe already creates a span for the request.
 The span traceId and parent spanId should be set according to the values in the eBPF map.

 #### Step 4: Update SpanContext map